Dreams of a family reunion: the moment when your life gathers those scattered across time and space

 “A reunion in a dream is not just a meeting.
 It is the image of the return of the whole; the psyche shows that what is scattered in your line can gather again into a living bond.”

-And perhaps, right now as you read these lines, you already feel that there is a specific bond in your life worth trying to restore — and this dream may be a quiet hint to begin, without waiting for the “ideal moment.”
+Perhaps, right now as you read these lines, you already feel that there is a specific bond in your life worth trying to restore — and this dream may be a quiet hint to begin, without waiting for the “ideal moment.”

-If at the table everyone is warm — you have a living family resource, and it’s worth supporting with active participation, not “taking it for granted.”
-If someone is absent in the scene — there is a longing for the one who is missing; it’s worth calling, or at least “inviting” them mentally to the shared table.
-If laughter and voices sound nearby — your lineage speaks through you; it’s worth listening and remembering who said what.
-If you suddenly notice that “family is larger than I thought” — a feeling of the great whole has ripened; it’s worth protecting as part of identity, not losing in the daily rush.
+If laughter and voices sound nearby, your lineage is speaking through you.
+Listen, and remember who said what.
+If you suddenly notice that “family is larger than I thought,” a feeling of the great whole has ripened in you.
+Protect it as part of your identity; do not lose it in the daily rush.
 Where this gathering most often makes itself visible is a family meal, all at one table — the meeting given a centre and a surface.

 Ask yourself: “When did I last have the feeling ‘the whole family is together’ — and can I, at least once a quarter, create such a gathering consciously, without waiting for another’s initiative?”